 Three word review: Pain and gain

-Sequel to Enter the Gungeon, Exit the Gungeon is a hardcore single-screen quasi-platformer with 16-bit style graphics and a major focus on gunplay.
+The sequel to Enter the Gungeon, Exit the Gungeon is a hardcore single-screen quasi-platformer with 16-bit style graphics and a major focus on gunplay.
 Your weapon changes almost constantly, forcing you to change your strategy on the fly as you try to escape through a series of levels and dangerous elevators.
 Rooms are constantly changing, as well as enemies and bosses, so no two attempts are the same.

 Three word review: Aerial cat carnage

 Cats in planes shooting guns all day long.
 That is the Explottens way.
 In this side scrolling arcade shoot-em-up you have to dart around each level constantly to avoid enemy fire.
 It’s an unrelenting dogfight but there are ways to customize it for little ones or if the explosions get a bit too intense.

 Three word review: Mega Man wannabe

 Play as a futuristic descendent of Lancelot – Lancelot the 50th to be precise – facing off against your enemies.
 This is a classic-style, Mega Man-inspired action platformer with virtual gamepad controls if you choose to use the touchscreen.
 Fallen Knight would be a good title to test a wireless gamepad.